Job Role (Social Role) Defines Your Behaviour: Wilfred Brown & Elliott Jaques

-Lord Wilfred Brown, the Managing Director of Glacier Metal Company, was insistent: Behaviour is as much defined and limited by the role that a work inhabits as his personality and the quality of his relationships within the company.
+Behavior is as much defined and limited by the role that a work inhabits as his personality and the quality of his relationships within the company.
+Lord Wilfred Brown, the Managing Director of Glacier Metal Company for decades and a major management thinker in his own right, was insistent on this point.
 You can even take this farther than he did: the social role you inhabit (or are forced into) will make you behave in certain ways.
 This may comes as shock if you’re like most Westerners and see the world entirely through the lens of personal responsibility and psychology.

 It’s worth thinking about, especially in light of my discussion last time on social capital, trust and requisite organizations.